Open Solidworks Part Document

 // long type variable to store the result value by user

-long _lMessageResult;
+long messageResult;

-// Create an instance of Solidworks application
+// Create an instance of SolidWorks application

 // If it fails then return 0 and close program